Mosu (restaurant)

 Mosu is a fine-dining restaurant based in Seoul, South Korea and Hong Kong.
-It first opened in San Francisco, California, United States in the summer of 2015.
-It then moved to Seoul, South Korea and reopened in 2017.
+It first opened in California, United States in the summer of 2015.
+It then moved to Seoul and reopened in 2017.
 It opened a Hong Kong branch on April 21, 2022, and temporarily closed its Seoul location in 2024.
 It reopened its Seoul branch in Yongsan, Seoul in 2025.

 Description

 The restaurant derives its name from half of the romanized word kosumosu, a Korean reading for the cosmos flower.

 The restaurant was founded by Anh Sung-jae, a first generation Korean-American who immigrated to the United States at age 13.
 He drew upon his experience growing up in California, with the cuisines of not only Korean food, but also Japanese food, French food, and more.
 The food served in the restaurant is a fusion of Korean and other culinary traditions and ingredients.

 After receiving a Michelin star its first year of operation, it closed and began the process of moving to Seoul, South Korea.
 It opened there in 2017, and received two Michelin stars that year.
 It opened its Hong Kong branch in 2022.

 Its Seoul branch was awarded three Michelin stars for 2023 and 2024, as well as appeared in Asia's 50 Best Restaurants in 2022 and was named The Best Restaurant in Korea 2023.
 After the conclusion of its partnership with its previous investor, it temporarily closed its Seoul branch in 2024 and is aiming to reopen in 2025 in a new location.